60 Second Lemon Law Assessment™

 The Magnuson-Moss Warranty Act is often called the “federal lemon law,” and for good reason.
 It:

 This is a major advantage for used car buyers.
-Unlike Michigan’s state lemon law, which has strict timing requirements tied to the original delivery date, the federal lemon law applies throughout the entire warranty period and, in many cases, you have up to four years after purchase to file a claim.
+Unlike Michigan’s state lemon law, which has strict timing requirements tied to the original delivery date, the federal lemon law applies throughout the entire warranty period and you have up to four years after purchase to file a claim.

 Certified pre-owned vehicles are one of the strongest cases for used car warranty claims.
 CPO vehicles come with their own manufacturer-backed warranty, which typically covers the powertrain, major components, and sometimes bumper-to-bumper protection.
-If your CPO vehicle has defects that are not properly repaired, you likely have claims under both the CPO warranty and the Magnuson-Moss Warranty Act.
+If your CPO vehicle has defects that are not properly repaired, you likely have a legal claim under the Magnuson-Moss Warranty Act.

 Sometimes the issue with a used car goes beyond a mechanical defect.
 If a dealer or seller misrepresented the condition of a vehicle, you may be dealing with used car fraud.
 Michigan consumers who encounter these situations have additional legal options beyond warranty claims.